Thursday, 22 December 2011

 Today's Horoscope:

 "Gemini - Long-distance and foreign connections, exchange and trade will be favored.
 You'll travel a fair amount and may strike up a chance acquaintance who shares your views, ideals and ideas.
 A period of happiness, true spirituality, intellectual and moral growth — a truly cosmic gift comes to you.
+The preceding period had lots of highs and lows for you to reckon with.
+This month reorients you to your lasting values, and greater idealism is the result, in conjunction with heightened consciousness and conscience."

 A little music for a Sunday lunchtime I think..